kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 coordinate location and rotation on the field.
 Testing of the localization system will consist of physical tests as well as unit testing of the individual components.
-Since cameras are not yet mounted on the robot, a cardboard cutout is used to hold the cameras in at similar locations and angles relative to each other as they will be mounted on the robot.
+Since cameras are not yet mounted on the robot, a cardboard cutout is used to hold the cameras at similar locations and angles relative to each other as they will be mounted on the robot.
 This cardboard cutout is placed at various locations marked out on the taped outline of the field.
 The localization algorithm computes the x and y coordinates of the center of the robot or center of the cameras (The corner with the hopper is (0,0)).
 The computed coordinates are compared to the actual measured coordinates of the cardboard cutout and verified for accuracy.
-Testing the actual algorithm without physicals moving the cameras is done by mocking the data being sent by the cameras, but since the data is complex to mock, the camera data is recorded so the same data can be fed in to the localization node consistently and the results should not vary.
-Though the data is filtered so exact matching of results is no expected.
+The localization also reports the angle of the robot so the cardboard cutout is rotated to three different angles at each location.
+This relies on camera switching to work.
+Testing the actual algorithm without physically moving the cameras is done by mocking the data being sent by the cameras, but since the data is complex to mock, the camera data is recorded so the same data can be fed in to the localization node consistently and the results should not vary.
+Though the data is filtered so exact matching of results is not expected.
 Once the cameras are mounted to the robot, moving tests will be conducted to ensure the coordinates of the robot are being correctly recomputed as the robot moves as well as ensuring the cameras can maintain view of the AR tags while shaking.
 Because the hopper could be on either side of the field, depending on which competition field we are given, the tests will be run in each configuration to ensure the robot can handle both situations.

 Environmental tests will be conducted once the practice field is built.
 This will ensure the cameras can maintain sight of the AR tags while moving within a